The School for Champions is an educational website that shows you how to achieve your dreams.

 Purpose of using breadcrumbs

-One purpose of the breadcrumb is that it provides information to users of where they are located within the website.
+One purpose of the breadcrumb is that it provides information to users where they are located within a hierarchically arranged website.
 It allows them to easily visualize their position in the site and gives them awareness of the structure of the site.

 Another purpose is that it offers shortcut links to jump to more general web pages.
 Breadcrumbs give location information in a backward direction, while other navigation methods, such as navigation bars move the user forward or in a parallel direction within the site.